 A part of the Health Economics Program, the Health Policy Forum facilitates the exchange of ideas between medical and policy professionals in Texas, as well as with national audiences.
 These discussions provide the foundation for health policy research and recommendations, and foster an improved understanding of national health concerns.

-In addition to research center membership forums, corporations are welcome to support any of our programs through gifts and grants.
-For membership inquiries, or for more information about project- and program-specific sponsorships, please contact the Baker Institute development office at email@example.com.
+Corporations may also wish to support our centers and programs through gifts and grants.
+For information about project- and program-specific sponsorships, please contact the Baker Institute development office at firstname.lastname@example.org or by clicking here.